ujjwalguptaofficial/mahal-doc/content/docs/basic/formatter.md

 # Formatter

-A formatter is a method can be used to convert one value to another value in UI using **pipe symbol**. .
+A formatter is a method which can be used to format(convert one value to another value) in UI using **pipe symbol**. .

 A decorator `Formatter` is used to declare a method formatter.
 A formatter method accepts a parameter which is converted into some other format or value.